brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 **Status: UNDER DEVELOPMENT**

-Minuet v3 is a feature complete replacement for the Maxxfan circuit board.
+Minuet v3 upgrades the Maxxfan by replacing the circuit board.

 Minuet integrates a brushless DC fan motor driver with field-oriented control optimized for quiet operation and it has a microcontroller with built-in WiFi for home automation.

 ## Design synopsis